Bsal13/Offensive-Security-Proving-Grounds-Boxes/Walla (Intermediate) Linux Box.md

 - Created a file named "wificontroller.py" on kali machine with the following contents "import os os.system('/bin/bash')"
 - Transferred controller.py to the target machine in the "/home/directory"
-- Ran the sc
+- Ran the script and received a reverse shell as root

 ## Improved skills
-- skill 1
-- skill 2
+- import os; os.system bash script

 ## Used tools
 - nmap